ldn-softdev/jtc/Walk-path tutorial.md

 All other _JSON types_ in the `NS` will be ignored, such search will always return _false_.

 ##

 #### Non-recursive behavior of label lexemes
 Normally, a non-recursive search will try matching a value among immediate children of the _JSON iterable_.
-But for matching a label or index, the actual search (i.e., iterating over children of the iterable) is a superfluous task:
+But for matching a label or index, the actual search (i.e., iterating over children of an iterable) is a superfluous task:
-indeed, when we want to match a value by a label (in a _JSON object_) or by an index (in a _JSON array_), we should be able just to address them.
+indeed, when we want to match a value by a label (in a _JSON object_) or by an index (in a _JSON array_), we should be able to do so just by addressing them.
-Thus non-recursive searches `>..<l` and `>..<t` in fact, just address JSON iterables.

-The non-rcursive lexeme `>..<l` can match/address labels in _JSON objects_ only. _**That makes it (with a default quantifier) just another variant of a
+The non-recursive lexeme `>..<l` can match/address labels in _JSON objects_ only. _**That makes it (with a default quantifier) just another variant of a
 [literal subscripts](https://github.com/ldn-softdev/jtc/blob/master/Walk-path%20tutorial.md#literal-subscripts)**_.
-The latter lacks one ability - to address labels spelled as numericals: in the above JSON, it won't be possible to address a JSON value `"forty-five"` via literal subscript, but using `>..<l` variant it is:
+The latter lacks one ability - to address labels spelled as numerical value: in the above JSON, it won't be possible to address a JSON value `"forty-five"` via literal subscript, but using `>..<l` lexeme it is:
 ```bash
 bash $ <<<$JSL jtc -rlw'[45]'
 bash $